boldflight/BibleConverter/test_EPUB/output/2tim.md

 [11] Only Luke is with me.
 Get Mark and bring him with you, because he is a great help to me in ministry.
 [12] Now I have sent Tychicus to Ephesus.
 [13] When you come, bring with you the cloak I left in Troas with Carpas and the scrolls, especially the parchments.
-[14] Alexander the coppersmith did me a great deal of harm.
-The Lord will repay him in keeping with his deeds.
+[14] Alexander the coppersmith did me a great deal of harm. _The Lord will repay him in keeping with his deeds_.
 [15] You be on guard against him too, because he vehemently opposed our words.
 [16] At my first defense no one appeared in my support; instead they all deserted me—may they not be held accountable for it.
 [17] But the Lord stood by me and strengthened me, so that through me the message would be fully proclaimed for all the Gentiles to hear.
 And so I was delivered from the lion’s mouth!
 [18] The Lord will deliver me from every evil deed and will bring me safely into his heavenly kingdom.
 To him be glory for ever and ever!
 Amen.

 [19] Greetings to Prisca and Aquila and the family of Onesiphorus.
 [20] Erastus stayed in Corinth.
 Trophimus I left ill in Miletus.
 [21] Make every effort to come before winter.
 Greetings to you from Eubulus, Pudens, Linus, Claudia, and all the brothers and sisters.
 [22] The Lord be with your spirit.
 Grace be with you.